nepovtor/-/README.md

 - **Admin tools**: manage users and invitations, edit roles, and generate PDF reports.
 - **Offline support**: persist tasks and events locally and sync them automatically when connectivity returns.
 - **Theming & routing**: light and dark themes and navigation powered by `go_router`.

+## For All Users
+Camp Leader welcomes campers and administrators alike.
+If you're trying out the app or planning to contribute, start with [Getting Started](#getting-started) for setup instructions and visit [Contributing](#contributing) to learn how to share feedback and improvements.

 ## Project Structure
 ```